 MLMs make money in two ways:

-Direct person to person sales of a product or service.
+Direct person-to-person sales of a product or service.
 For example, your coworker convinces you to buy an Avon product directly from her.
 She makes a commission off of this sale.

 Recruitment of other sellers.
 For example, that same coworker convinces you to start selling Avon products.
 She makes a commission off of your recruitment.
 A major appeal of MLMs is that if you recruit someone (your downline), you are able to make residual income from the sales they make.

 It’s important, as you consider an MLM, to understand the sales strategy you will need to employ and what the company’s products are.
-You also need to take a long look at the MLM’s compensation plan for its sales reps.
+You also need to take a long look at MLM’s compensation plan for its sales reps.

 Benefits of direct sales companies over MLMs

-Direct sales and MLM jobs share many benefits, or at least they both promise to provide similar benefits including:
+Direct sales and MLM jobs share many benefits, or at least they both promise to provide similar benefits, including: